Buy to Let First Time Landlord

 If you decide to live in your Buy to Let property you are likely to be in breach of your mortgage conditions.
 If you have a change of circumstances that mean you need to live in the property, make sure you contact your lender.
 Just check with them whether they will allow that.
 Generally they will insist that you switch into a residential mortgage.
 But by talking to your lender they can understand your situation a bit better and make a decision.

 What criteria will I need to meet for a First Time Landlord Buy To Let mortgage?

-If you’re a homeowner and a First Time Landlord, generally the criteria are very flexible.
-There are no minimum income requirements.
-There are the usual credit checks, and borrowing is heavily focused on rental income.
+If you’re a homeowner and a First Time Landlord, generally the criteria is very flexible.
+There’s no minimum income requirements.
+There are the usual credit checks, and borrowing is heavily focused on the rental income.